martzyx/clerkshortcutpro/README.md

 See the LICENSE file for license rights and limitations.

-## Note to self
+## Notes to self
-If updating chrome manifest, use `node convertManifest.js` to automatically update firefox manifest
+- If updating chrome manifest, use `node convertManifest.js` to automatically update firefox manifest
+- To package firefox: Use command web-ext build